LeandroPereira2603/Javascript/Pratica/Beecrowd/explicaçôes/Begin/Bank-notes.md

 # In VsCode

-<p> improving the resolution of the requested exercise, printing the three test outputs, </p>
+1. improving the resolution of the requested exercise, printing the three test outputs,

 ```javascript